ibm-cloud-docs/instructlab/project.md

 To log in:
 {{_include-segments/login.md}}

-To create a project in the {{site.data.keyword.short_name}} instance, run the following command.
+To create a project, run the following command.

 ```sh
 ibmcloud resource service-instance-create <project_name> instructlab instructlab-pricing-plan us-east